silaspe/maths/docs/rand.md

 I'm now in an airbnb in a country I cannot pronounce.

-I'm now in a Monastery.
+Monastery day $1$.

-Day 2 of being at a monastery, and I'm writing this in a McDonald's because the monastery didn't have internet.
+Monastery day $2$ and I'm writing this in a McDonald's at $3$ pm because the monastery didn't have internet.

+Monastery day $3$ and I'm writing this in a book store at $2$ pm.